 Peter Pearson.
 Ph.D. is a psychologist who has specialized in working with couples for 35 years.
 He has been a distributor and trainer of network marketers.
 He has been interviewed about building strong marriages.

 Peter Pearson, Ph.D.
 Coach and consultant for couples who work together.
 Co-founder The Couples Institute.
 Featured in major media such as the New York Times, Cosmo, Redbook,

-Good Morning America, CBS Morning Show, NPR, Business Insider, O Magazine, and 40 other media.
-Contact at firstname.lastname@example.org
+They have been interviewed in most major media including Good Morning America, CBS Morning Show, NY Times, Redbook, Business Insider, NPR, Nightline, O Magazine, and over 50 other news media.

 Latest posts by Peter Pearson (see all)